 #10 – In 1930, the Biltmore House allowed the general public to assist the local Asheville economy with tourism during the Great Depression and generate income to preserve the estate.

 #11 – In 1942 the Biltmore House is pressed into secret service during World War II.
 Biltmore stores priceless works from the National Gallery of Art in Washington, DC.
 62 paintings and 17 sculptures were delivered to Biltmore by train in a January 1942 snowstorm.
 The works included works by Anthony van Dyck, Rembrandt, Raphael, and Gilbert Stuart’s George Washington portrait.
 They stayed secured at the estate until 1944.

 #12 – The Biltmore’s basement and some areas of the house contain hidden doors, passageways and rooms.

 #13 – The Biltmore has the first private bowling alley.
-All built by a new company called Brunswick.
+All were built by a new company called Brunswick.

 #14 – By 1971 William Cecil plants his first grapevines at Biltmore.
 This led to the establishment of a winery at the estate that continues to the present day.
 In 2017 the Biltmore estate employed over 2,400.

 #15 The Biltmore is America’s Grand Estate.
 The house and grounds and designated a National Historic Landmark in 1963.
 It’s one of the largest tourist attractions in North Carolina, with 1.4 million visitors each year.

 The Biltmore Estate is one of the most famous attractions in America, and it’s easy to see why.
 The house, grounds, and gardens are all stunning, but there are some secrets that even the most seasoned visitors might not know.
 We’ve put together a list of five things you probably didn’t know about the Biltmore Estate so that next time you go on a tour or explore on your own – it will be even more exciting!